 Table 2-1 - VR Requirements

-Performance Requirements for Low Latency Communication
+Performance Metrics for Low Latency Communication

-Derived from the discussion on applications in Section 2 and also using other sources such as the ITU definition of URLLC, will list the performance requirements of low latency communication such as:
+Derived from the discussion on applications in Section 2 and also using other sources such as the ITU definition of URLLC, performance metrics for low latency communication include:

 End-to-end data transfer latency (Edge to Edge)

-Session establishment latency(?)
+Session establishment latency

-Perhaps radio access latency (noting that in some fora, this distinction is made) E.G. use cases with edge intelligence where the device to edge computing service is the critical path.
+Radio access latency (noting that in some technologies, a specialized process is required to access the channel) This could affect use cases with edge intelligence where the device to edge computing service is the critical path.

-Reliability, noting that many applications also have this requirement
+Availability, noting that many applications also have this requirement.

-Data capacity (identify trade-offs between achieving low latency and most efficient use of bandwidth)
+Channel capacity (there are trade-offs between achieving low latency and most efficient use of bandwidth, which may be different than real-time throughput)

-Synchronization among flows (e.g., with audio/video for haptic+AV applications…?)
+Synchronization among data flows (e.g., with audio/video for haptic+AV applications)

-What is the opportunity for networks to retry lost packets?
-How does this vary for different applications and use cases?

-Describe the relationship between reliability requirements and data rate.
-Not all low latency applications require high bandwidth, but the application demands very high reliability (in terms of meeting the latency requirement)

-Some applications have a requirement for precision in the haptic feedback (precision is related to low latency – delay results in error)
+Retry and retransmission strategy for failed packets.

 Key Technologies/Solutions Supporting Low Latency Communication

 Summarizing those technologies that have to be considered/utilized in order to achieve low latency, often in conjunction with high reliability.
 For example: